wp-plugins/tidio-live-chat/readme.txt

 Yes, simply go to your chat panel and switch “Display” option to off.

 == Screenshots ==
-1. Admin Panel
+1. Chat Panel
-2. We have dedicated application for iOS, Android, Google Chrome and for operating system such us Windows/OS X
+2. History
-3. Automatic messages support
+3. We have dedicated application for iOS, Android, Google Chrome and for operating system such us Windows/OS X
-4. Edit view
+4. Appearance

 == Changelog ==